 The prospective evaluation of the capital requirement provides for the stand-alone quantification of each risk envisaged in the standard formula.
-These risks are evaluated individually for the whole of the time frame, and thereafter aggregated by means of the correlation matrix, defined as part of the standard formula, thereby obtaining the diversified SCR.
+These risks are evaluated individually for the whole of the time frame, and thereafter aggregated by means of the correlation matrix, defined as part of the standard formula.